Makeufacturing/MKFG/Build_NewToolsForMKFG/MechanicalAids_ToolsLinkagesAndGuides/README.md

 # Mechanical Aids (Tools, Linkages, and Guides)

-Sometimes having the right tool can make all the difference.
+The right tool can make all the difference.
 Even if it's just a simple stick of wood or organization caddy to make your process more efficient and easier to perform.

+Use these tools to help improve your makeufacturing efforts.

+## Baking

+* <a href="./DoughLoader/">Dough Loader</a>: DIY conveyor dough loader, designed for home oven use in artisan baking.
+* <a href="./DoughMixingSticks/">Dough Mixing Sticks</a>: Simple tool for efficiently mixing unto 7kg of dough at a time by hand.
+* <a href="ModularCoolingRacks">Modular Cooling Racks</a>: Wall-mounted rack system that allows for multiple full size cooling racks when need, while keeping kitchen space open on non-baking days.